visvesh-g/PopcornTime/README.md

 # PopcornTime

 Kindly access the website link in the about section of the github page.
+(Website hosted using Netlify)

 index.html-Main starter file:
 Main HTML file containing the login and signup forms.